 Late assignments: No late homework assignments will be accepted with few exceptions.
-If you have documented reasons for missing work or needing extra time, please contact me as soon as possible.
+If you have documented reasons for missing work or needing extra time, please contact me as soon as possible prior to the due dates.
 Where appropriate, due dates could be extended.